julianchurchill/text-adventure/README.md

 =======

-- BUG Load/resume time is very very long as the game goes on
-- BUG Freeze when loading complete - probably from a long game - ~57% complete and about 2 hours play
-  - DONE BasicModel.findExitByID() needs to be cached in a map to improve fetch time
-  - DONE When loading the save file, view disabler in Activity::replayActions() should tell the presenter to stop sending view updates.
-This should save a significant amount of string construction for no reason. - 17% of load game time
-  - DONE BasicModel.findItemByID() needs to be cached in a map to improve fetch time - 33% of load game time
-  - DONE Put loading and saving into a seperate thread with a spinner on the GUI, should avoid Android saying 'app not responding'
 - BUG Save time is very very long too...
+  - This makes the loading look slow if you close and open the app before the save has completed
-- Forest maze and friary should be shut until you deliver the necklace
+- Forest maze should be moved to the friary, past the kitchen as the herb garden
+- 100% completion popup could be text in at the end of the description instead.
+Removes the need for delayed showing.
+- Scrollbars on action buttons list to make it clear that there might be more buttons
 - Some talk sequences don't reflect current state
    - Shopkeeper puts the decoder ring on the table repeatedly
    - Brigand...
    - Gatekeeper friar
    - Possibly others
 - Text for graveyard entrance description suggests you've just entered it when you could have approached from a different direction.
-- Scrollbars on action buttons list to make it clear that there might be more buttons
-- Oren text about the necklace should indicate that you need to give it to his wife (is this correct?)
 - Grammar and spelling on blue board in deeds room, 'brigands' and 'in tact'
-- 100% completion popup could be text in at the end of the description instead.
-Removes the need for delayed showing.
 - Witches Bane should only become available after enraging the witch.
 It should also be somewhere other than where the Silk Blood is.
-- Are the board updated for collecting the witch stuff?
+- Are the boards updated for collecting the witch stuff?

 - [FEATURE] What's new dialog for first run of new version.